David Kemp, Minister for the Environment and Heritage, 5 February 2002

 1st Floor Franklin Square Offices

 Hobart TAS 7000

-In May 2001 your Department submitted the document Assessing the ecological sustainability of the Tasmanian rock lobster fishery for assessment under the Wildlife Protection (Regulation of Exports and Imports) Act 1982.
-This Act has now been superseded by amendments to the Environment Protection and Biodiversity Conservation Act 1999.
+In May 2001 your portfolio provided to mine the document Assessing the ecological sustainability of the Tasmanian Abalone fishery for assessment under the Wildlife Protection (Regulation of Exports and Imports) Act 1982.
+This Act has now been superseded by amendments to the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).

-The fishery has been assessed firstly, to determine whether the fishery should be exempt from the export controls of Part 13 A of the Act, and secondly to determine whether the fishery should be accredited for the purposes of the protected species provisions of Part 13 of the Act.
+The fishery has been assessed both to determine whether the fishery should be exempt from the export controls of Part 13 A of the EPBC Act, and to determine whether the fishery should be accredited for the purposes of the protected species provisions of Part 13 of the Act.
 The latter assessment is required because the fishery takes place in part in Commonwealth waters.

 I would like to thank you for the constructive way in which your officials have approached this task and I look forward to reviewing the remainder of your export fisheries prior to December 2003.